collective/collective.honeypot/README.rst

 None of the options are required.

 HONEYPOT_FIELD
     Name to use as input name of the honeypot field.
+If you give no value here, no honeypot checks are done, so you only get some logging.
+This is obviously not the main goal of this package, but it may be useful when you need to do some debugging.

 EXTRA_PROTECTED_ACTIONS
     For these form actions the honeypot field is required: the field